julianmak/NEMO-related/docs/index.rst

 Julian's NEMO notes and codes
 =============================

 Homebrew collection of NEMO (:math:`\geq` v3.6) related content, existing here primarily to remind myself of code details.
-Includes compilation notes, analyses codes, and eventually details to some GEOMETRIC details, its implementation into NEMO and model building in here too.
+Includes compilation notes, analyses codes, and misc. other topics.
 Appropriate disclaimers in the individual sections themselves.

 I can be contacted at jclmak@ust.hk regarding modifying / adding to the content here.

 * If you are here for the GEOMETRIC codes that I maintain, try this `repository <https://github.com/julianmak/GEOMETRIC_code>`_.